code-game-project/codegame-cli/README.md

 Additionally, the _CONFIG_FILE_ environment variable is set with the path to a temporary file containing command specific configuration in JSON format.

 Modules can be implemented in any language.
-However, it is recommended to write them in Go using the `github.com/code-game-project/codegame-cli/pkg/*` packages and the `github.com/Bananenpro/cli` package for CLI interaction in order to be consistent with the CLI and other modules.
+However, it is recommended to write them in Go using the `github.com/code-game-project/go-utils` and `github.com/Bananenpro/cli` packages in order to avoid bugs and be consistent with the CLI and other modules.

 ### new